Parul-2894/blogdemo/README.md

 This is a blog building repo

 ## Description
-THis uses flask , html css js and bootstrap
+This uses flask , html css js and bootstrap
+I have created this blog app with the help of the tutorials provided by Corey Schafer on Youtube.